Epaphus

-In Greek mythology, Epaphus (/ˈɛpəfəs/; Ἔπᾰφος), also called Apis was a son of Zeus and king of Egypt.
+In Greek mythology, Epaphus (/ˈɛpəfəs/; Ἔπαφος), also called Apis or Munantius was a son of Zeus and king of Egypt.

 Family

-Epaphus was the son of Zeus and Io and thus, Ceroessa's brother.
+Epaphus mother was Io and thus, Ceroessa's brother.
 With his wife, Memphis (or according to others, Cassiopeia), he had one daughter, Libya while some accounts added another one who bore the name Lysianassa.
 These daughters later became mothers of Poseidon's sons, Belus, Agenor and possibly, Lelex with the former while Busiris was born to the latter.
 Through these daughters, Epaphus was the ancestor of the "dark Libyans, and high-souled Aethiopians, and the Underground-folk and feeble Pygmies".

 In one account, Epaphus had a son, Dorus, who fathered Pygmaeus, ancestor of the Pygmies.
 Otherwise, this tribe of diminutive men was instead born from Epaphus and Gaea (Earth).

 Mythology

 Birth

 The name/word Epaphus means "Touch".
-This refers to the manner in which he was conceived, by the touch of Zeus' hand.
+This refers to the manner in which he was conceived, by the touch of Zeus's hand.
 He was born in Euboea, in the cave Boösaule according to Strabo or according to others, in Egypt, on the river Nile, after the long wanderings of his mother.
 He was then concealed by the Curetes, by the request of Hera, but Io sought and afterward found him in Syria where he was nursed by the wife of the king of Byblus.